George Matcham: Life

-Matcham was the only son of Simon Matcham, Superintendent of the Marine of the East India Company, and senior member in council of the Presidency of Bombay.
+Matcham was the son of Simon Matcham, Superintendent of the Marine of the East India Company, and senior member in council of the Presidency of Bombay.
 He was educated at Charterhouse School in England; entering the civil service of the East India Company, he subsequently became their Resident at Baroche.

 His father died in 1776, and the following year his mother sailed to England.
 Matcham travelled overland to join her.
 In 1780 he returned to India, again overland.
 On the cession of Baroche to the Maratha Empire in 1783, Matcham retired from the Indian civil service, and he made his way to England by an overland route, much of which he had previously explored.

 His travels included Persia, Arabia, Egypt, Turkey, Greece, the Greek islands, Hungary, and other countries.
 On one journey, with Arab guides, he rode on horseback from Baghdad to Pera (now Beyoğlu).
 He became known to British diplomats, and he was once presented to Emperor Joseph II.
 He kept journals of his travels, and an account of a journey from Aleppo to Baghdad was published with the second edition of James Capper's Observations on the Passage to India (1784), and bound together with Eyles Irwin's Voyage up the Red Sea.